ksylor/clarity-workshop-exercises/exercise-5/README.md

 3. Now let's search the logs.
 We can search by Author (although in this case the output will be everything since you've made all the commits!)
 ```
-git log author="Katie" (or replace with your name!)
+git log --author="Katie" (or replace with your name!)
 ```
 Another super useful way to search logs is by commit message using the `--grep` flag (grep is a search command from bash).
 ```